suraphel/AdStream/replit.md

 # TenderFloatingBindingApplication

 ## Overview
-TenderFloatingBindingApplication has evolved into a comprehensive classified ads marketplace platform.
-Originally designed for tender document management, it now features a complete FINN.no-style marketplace with advanced category filtering, Ethiopian localization, and modern responsive design.
-The system provides robust listing management, user authentication, multilingual support, and specialized features for various market segments including vehicles, electronics, real estate, and more.
+TenderFloatingBindingApplication is a comprehensive classified ads marketplace platform designed for the Ethiopian market.
+The system has undergone a complete architectural migration from Node.js/Express to .NET Web API backend while maintaining the React frontend.
+The platform features a FINN.no-style marketplace with advanced category filtering, Ethiopian localization, and modern responsive design.
+The system provides robust listing management, multilingual support, and specialized features for various market segments including vehicles, electronics, real estate, and more.

+## Recent Changes (August 2025)
+- **✅ COMPLETED: Complete Node.js to .NET Migration**: Successfully migrated entire backend from Node.js/Express to .NET 8 Web API with Entity Framework Core and SQLite database
+- **✅ Backend Architecture**: Built complete .NET Web API with Entity Framework models (User, Category, Listing, ListingImage, Favorite, Message) and controllers with full CRUD operations
+- **✅ Database Migration**: Switched from PostgreSQL/Drizzle to SQLite/Entity Framework for simpler deployment and database management
+- **✅ Frontend Integration**: Updated React frontend API configuration to connect to .NET backend on port 5001
+- **✅ Code Cleanup**: Completely removed all Node.js/Express code, server directory, and related dependencies as requested

 ## User Preferences
 Preferred communication style: Simple, everyday language.